 Cool Season Grasses – Grasses like fescue stay green pretty much all year if you water them in the summer and they get some shade.
 In GA you can find beautiful mansions with perfect fescue lawn on Christmas Day.
 During the summer they can burn out if the grass doesn’t receive enough water.
-Fertilizing cool season grasses like fescue is always a good idea in the spring and fall.
+Fertilizing cool-season grasses like fescue is always a good idea in the spring and fall.
 But don’t be afraid to fertilize in the summer and winter if your lawn is still green.
-Nitrogen based fertilizers are great for fescue lawns.
-If conditions are too dry to use nitrogen based fertilizers lawn care services will turn to other fertilizers with other micro-nutrients.
+Nitrogen-based fertilizers are great for fescue lawns.
+If conditions are too dry to use nitrogen-based fertilizers, lawn care services will turn to other organic fertilizers.

 Weed Prevention & Elimination

-Cool season grasses like fescue usually get at least a single pre-emergent application in the early spring but some lawn services will layer in more throughout the year.
-They will also layer in various selective and broad spectrum weed control products throughout the year to keep broadleaf weeds at bay but they MUST be ok to use on cool season grasses.
+Cool-season grasses like fescue usually get at least a single pre-emergent application in the early spring, but some lawn services will layer in more throughout the year.
+They will also layer in various selective and broad-spectrum weed control products throughout the year to keep broadleaf weeds at bay, but they MUST be ok to use on cool-season grasses.
 Sometimes you will see crabgrass, Dallisgrass, and other grasses invade fescue lawns.
-This is because they evade the broad spectrum weed killers as they are too biologically similar to the fescue grass itself.
-Situation like this require one-off selective herbicide treatments to kill the grassy weeds invading the fescue lawn.
+This is because they evade the broad-spectrum weed killers as they are too biologically similar to the fescue grass itself.
+Situations like this require one-off selective herbicide treatments to kill the grassy weeds invading the fescue lawn.

 Combination Lawn Treatments

-A very common practice among lawn care services is their ability to put out what are called “combination lawn treatments”.
+A very common practice among lawn care services is their ability to put out what are called “combination lawn treatments.”
 All this really means is they are mixing more than one thing at a time in their tanks that can include pre-emergents, post-emergents, lime, and liquid lawn fertilizer.
 Reputable lawn care services will use combination treatments.
-Other will try and break out each application and charge you for each.
-You want to hire lawn services that use combination treatments because it means less visits to your property and a smaller bill.
+Others will try and break out each application and charge you for each.
+You want to hire lawn services that use combination treatments because it means fewer visits to your property and a smaller bill.

-Monitoring moisture levels in soil, drought conditions of individual lawns, and weather forecasts are key for implementing effective lawn treatment programs.
-As mentioned earlier, stay away from nitrogen based fertilizers when lawns are close to being in a drought-like condition with moisture stripped out of the topsoil.
-Hot, dry conditions with winds are a prime catalyst for moisture being completely stripped out of the topsoil.
+Monitoring moisture levels in soil, drought conditions of individual lawns, and weather forecasts are vital for implementing effective lawn treatment programs.
+As mentioned earlier, stay away from nitrogen-based fertilizers when lawns are close to being in a drought-like condition with moisture stripped out of the topsoil.
+Hot, dry conditions with winds are a prime catalyst for moisture getting stripped out of the topsoil.